One of the cities that stand out for its nightlife is, undoubtedly, Barcelona.

 This area is full of bars and clubs that make the nightlife here special and worth discovering.

 Tapas, wine, sangria and craft beer have a fundamental role in the bars and terraces of Poble-Sec, so this area is ideal to start the night.

-Staying in Poble-Sec allows travelers to enjoy iconic places in Barcelona such as Sala Apolo, a venue that hosts with theme parties and is located at the headquarters of an old theater.
+Staying in Poble-Sec allows travellers to enjoy iconic places in Barcelona such as Sala Apolo, a venue that hosts with theme parties and is located at the headquarters of an old theatre.

-This neighborhood has lines 1, 2 and 3 of the Barcelona metro to move to other corners of the city.
+This neighbourhood has lines 1, 2 and 3 of the Barcelona metro to move to other corners of the city.

 In Poble-Sec, you’ll find Blai Street and Blesa Street, a trendy area with over 45 bars and restaurants.

-The colorful streets of Poble-Sec are pedestrian-friendly, so it is an excellent option to take your camera and enjoy a walking tour.
+The colourful streets of Poble-Sec are pedestrian-friendly, so it is an excellent option to take your camera and enjoy a walking tour.

 Poble-Sec is one of the best areas to stay in Barcelona to go clubbing for its wide variety of hotels near bars and nightclubs.